AshMagill/mernrod/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a fork of the original <a href="https://github.com/LukeSmithxyz/LARBS">LARBS</a> script.
+This project is based on the original <a href="https://github.com/LukeSmithxyz/LARBS">LARBS</a> script by Luke Smith.

-Its not as lightweight as the original script (this one takes up 11GB once everything is downloaded).
 <details open="open">
 <Summary>Development Tools</Summary>
 <br>

 I have added all the necessary tools required for MERN and PERN stack web development.
-It has both GUI (graphical user interface) and terminal based applications for pretty much everything.
+It has both GUI and terminal based applications for pretty much everything MERN.
 Also made everything gruvbox 😀

 ### Original core programs
 * [DWM - tiled window manager](https://dwm.suckless.org/)